microsoft/aed-wonder-woman/0-wonderwomanlp/README.md

     - explanation: "Correct.
 When you decipher the secret message using your code, you get: jul washington dc.

 ## Module 2 Title
-Create a Quiz to Determine Your Super Power with Python and Visual Studio Code
+Program your own personality quiz with Python and Visual Studio Code

 ### Unit Titles
-- The Super Quiz: Making Your Own Personality Quiz
+- The Personality Quiz - How are they made?
 - Ensure Visual Studio Code is Ready to Create a Personality Quiz
 - Python Basics Needed for a Wonder Woman Personality Quiz
 - The Making of a Wonder Woman Quiz Part 1